nhan2k0/dotfiles/README.md

 ## spicetify
-this scheme is designed to use with the "text" theme paste the lines below into the `color.ini` file inside the theme folder and apply it!
+this scheme is designed to use with the "text" theme

+paste the lines below into the `color.ini` file inside the theme folder and apply using `spicetify config color_scheme pywal`.
+> [!NOTE]
 > you will need xrdb for loading the generated xresources file!
 ```
 [pywal]